Between Land and Sea

 Today the bike route takes you back to the sea with a panoramic descent towards the flat coastal plains of the Sinis wetlands.
 Cycle past the colonies of the pink flamingos and finally reach one of the most beautiful spots on the island: the white quartz beach of Is Arutas.
 A charming countryside hotel is your final stop for tonight.

-A short trip down the peninsula brings you to San Giovanni Sinis, where you may see locals fishing for mullet or bass from traditional grass fassone boats.
+A short trip down the peninsula brings you to San Giovanni Sinis.
 Visit the fascinating Phoenician ruins of Tharros with a history of inhabitation stretching back over 2,500 years and the early Christian church of San Giovanni.
-Relax at the beach and sample a glass of vernaccia, the local dry white wine.
+Then cross the medieval historic centre of Oristano to reach Arborea.

 This leg takes you back into the ancient mining past of Sardinia, as we pass the fascinating abandoned mines of Ingortosu and Planusartu.
 After the golden beach of Portixeddu and looming mass of Pan di Zucchero cliff, you admire the old ore washery at Nebida: nestling in the varied colours of the Mediterranean bush, it looks out over the sea at the end of a long descent down 540 steps.